John Fuller (theatrical entrepreneur)

-John Fuller (20 April 1879 – 26 September 1959) was a New Zealand theatrical entrepreneur.
+John Fuller (20 April 1879 – 26 September 1959) was an English-born New Zealand theatrical entrepreneur and local politician.

 Biography

+Early life

-Fuller was born on 20 April 1879 in London.
+Fuller was born on 20 April 1879 in London, England.
 His father, John Fuller senior, was a singer and theatre operator and his sons assisted in performances and operations of his company.
 Fuller performed in his father's minstrel troupe in London before leaving for Australia, arriving in Melbourne on 31 July 1891.
 He attended school at Collingwood.

+Early career

 In February 1892 he was engaged by J. C. Williamson for La Cigale and worked for almost three years in Williamson's Royal Comic Opera Company as call-boy.
 He frequently played juvenile parts as needed and deputized as stage-manager for Henry Bracy on occasion.

 His family moved again, shifting to New Zealand in 1894, settling in Auckland.
 At the time he was still in school, but still performed several time a week.
 He sang on Wednesday night's at his father's concerts as well as partaking in Sunday night choir music performances.
 When his father started waxworks displays and lantern shows from 1898, he assisted his father and gave vaudeville performances, including when they took the show on tour to Dunedin in 1899.
 His brother Ben remained in Dunedin while he went to Wellington to manage his father's theatre there.
 He married Alice Gertrude Mary Fraser on 5 July 1902, in Hobart, with whom he had a daughter.
 He went into the film theatre business in 1907 as well as expanding the vaudeville acts.
 In 1911 his father retired and Fuller, together with Ben, were assigned the management of the company.

+Politics

 In 1911 he was elected a member of the Wellington City Council as an independent candidate.
 He was re-elected for two further terms (the last of which on the Citizens League ticket) until 1917 when he did not seek re-election.